 Credit risk is the risk of an unexpected loss if a customer or third party fails to meet its contractual obligations.
-The Company's primary credit risk is its outstanding trade accounts receivable.
-The carrying amount of its outstanding trade accounts receivable represents the Company's estimate of its maximum credit exposure.
+The Company's primary credit risk is its cash and cash equivalents, trade accounts receivable and foreign exchange forward contracts with positive fair values.
+Cash and cash equivalents are only invested in bank term deposits and bank commercial paper with an investment grade credit rating.
+Credit risk is further reduced by limiting the amount which is invested in certain major financial institutions.
+The Company is also exposed to credit risk from the potential default by any of its counterparties on its foreign exchange forward contracts.
+The Company mitigates this credit risk by dealing with counterparties who are major financial institutions that the Company anticipates will satisfy their obligations under the contracts.
+The carrying amount of its trade accounts receivable represents the Company's estimate of its maximum credit exposure.
 The Company regularly monitors its credit risk exposure and takes steps such as credit approval procedures, establishing credit limits, utilizing credit assessments and monitoring practices to mitigate the likelihood of these exposures from resulting in an actual loss.
 The carrying amount of the trade accounts receivable disclosed in the consolidated statements of financial position is net of allowance for doubtful accounts.
 Allowance for doubtful accounts is estimated using the expected credit loss model.
 The Company uses historical experience, and considers factors including, the aging of balances, the customer's credit worthiness, updates based on the current economic conditions, expectations of bankruptcies, and the political and economic volatility in the markets/locations of customers to estimate the allowance.
 Subsequent recoveries of amounts previously written off are credited against operating expenses in the consolidated statements of income and comprehensive income.
-As at September 30, 2022, the accounts receivable balance (net of allowance for doubtful accounts) is \$113,940 (2021 - \$83,130) and the Company's five largest trade debtors accounted for 30.1% of the total accounts receivable balance (2021 - 30.2%).
+As at September 30, 2023, the accounts receivable balance (net of allowance for doubtful accounts) is \$128,449 (2022 - \$119,261) and the Company's five largest trade debtors accounted for 31.8% of the total accounts receivable balance (2022 - 30.1%).